Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Maybe you can relate.

-Maybe the thought of letting go of your rules makes you uneasy.
-Like without them, you’ll spiral.
-That rules equal control—and letting go means unpredictable chaos.
+Perhaps the thought of letting go of your rules makes you uneasy.
+Like, without them, you’ll spiral.
+That rules equal control, and letting go means unpredictable chaos.

 But it comes at a cost.

 Missed connections.
-Social events laced with anxiety.
-Joy replaced by constant mental calculations.
-It feels safe, but it keeps your world small.
+Social events are laced with anxiety.
+Joy is replaced with constant mental calculations.
+It feels safe, but it also keeps your world small.

 How Diet Culture Disconnects You From Your Body